kuwisdelu/CardinalWorkshop-OurConVII/README.md

 ```

 This will install *Cardinal* from Bioconductor version 3.10.
 (After the official release of Bioconductor 3.10, you may omit the `version` argument.)

+# Course material

+The teaching material for the workshop is provided here in R markdown (.Rmd) format, which allows interleaving of R code with text markup to generate the provided HTML documents.
+This allows you to reproduce the analysis by re-running the same R code used in the workshop.
+If you are using RStudio, you can generate the final document by opening the R markdown file and clicking the "Knit" button.

 # Schedule